7.13 Discrimination and Harassment PolicySee version history

 In the event that an employee or student elects to file a Waiver of Complaint, Form H-1 Discrimination or Harassment Waiver of Formal Complaint will be completed.
 A brief statement of the issues involved will be attached.

-1. The Director of Equal Opportunity will notify the administrator or supervisor of the employee against whom a waiver has been filed.
-The Director of Equal Opportunity will provide the administrator or supervisor with a copy of the H-1 Discrimination or Harassment Waiver of Formal Complaint and a brief statement of the issues.
+1. The Executive Director of Institutional Equity will notify the administrator or supervisor of the employee against whom a waiver has been filed.
+The Executive Director of Institutional Equity will provide the administrator or supervisor with a copy of the H-1 Discrimination or Harassment Waiver of Formal Complaint and a brief statement of the issues.

 2. The administrator or supervisor of an employee who is charged with an allegation of discrimination or harassment is responsible for informing the employee of the allegation and with reviewing this policy with the employee.
-The Director of Equal Opportunity will provide assistance as needed.
+The Executive Director of Institutional Equity will provide assistance as needed.

-3. The administrator or supervisor will inform the Director of Equal Opportunity by memo that he/she has discussed the allegations with the employee against whom the allegations were made.
+3. The administrator or supervisor will inform the Executive Director of Institutional Equity by memo that he/she has discussed the allegations with the employee against whom the allegations were made.

 4. Employees and students may participate in the College's mediation program as described in Policy 4.65 Mediation Program in situations regarding alleged discrimination or harassment after filing a Discrimination or Harassment Waiver of Formal Complaint.

-5. The Director of Equal Opportunity will maintain Waiver of Formal Complaint forms in a confidential file.
-The Director of Equal Opportunity will purge the Waiver of Formal Complaint form file after 24 months.
-If within a 24-month period multiple Waiver of Formal Complaint forms have been filed on an individual, the Director of Equal Opportunity has the discretion to initiate a formal investigation regardless of the individual waivers.
+5. The Executive Director of Institutional Equity will maintain Waiver of Formal Complaint forms in a confidential file.
+The Executive Director of Institutional Equity will purge the Waiver of Formal Complaint form file after 24 months.
+If within a 24-month period multiple Waiver of Formal Complaint forms have been filed on an individual, the Executive Director of Institutional Equity has the discretion to initiate a formal investigation regardless of the individual waivers.